richelbilderbeek/bevy_tdd_book/faq.md

 * Explain Rust
 * Explain Bevy
 * Support code of older Bevy version
+* Give tips that are of personal preference, unless described as such
+* Use fancy idioms that are of personal preference, unless described as such

 ## Why ignore the `main` function in `src/main.rs` for code coverage?